 However, many dog owners don’t realize that training is an ongoing process.
-Most dogs require ongoing training to ensure that they retain their existing skills and learn new ones throughout their lives.
+Most dogs require ongoing training to retain their existing skills and learn new ones throughout their lives.

 Training your dog offers many benefits, including making them easier to live with and keeping their mind active.